-Non-life premium and reserve risk is the risk arising from cover provided under non-life policies such as unemployment cover, comprehensive home-owner's insurance, health insurance and the financial guarantee insurance written by CNP Caution.
+Non-life premium and reserve risk is the risk arising from cover provided under non-life policies such as unemployment cover and health insurance cover.

 Exposure to unemployment risk covered by term creditor insurance contracts in France is limited, due to the fairly small number of contracts that include unemployment cover, the application of a deductible and the time-limit on the payment of benefits.